Join Friends of Trees' valued team of volunteer leaders and inspire other tree planters while transforming a green space

 Crew leaders are one of our most important volunteer roles as they help teach our volunteers how to plant trees and work together as a team.
-Crew leaders attend a training to learn how to plant trees and how to guide volunteers at planting events.
+Crew leaders attend a training in November to learn how to plant trees and how to guide volunteers at planting events.

 During our planting season, each crew leader commits to guiding small groups of planters at four Saturday morning plantings.
-Each crew leader receives the coveted Tree Team t-shirt and is invited to attend Friends of Trees leadership celebrations and annual award ceremonies.
+Each crew leader receives the coveted Tree Team t-shirt and is invited to attend Friends of Trees leadership volunteer celebrations.

 - The Neighborhood Trees (NT) program plants large street and yard trees with homeowners and planting volunteers in eastside Portland neighborhoods, as well as in Vancouver, Beaverton and Salem.

 - The Green Space Initiative (GSI) plants small native trees and shrubs in natural areas and green spaces throughout the Portland metro region, as well as in Salem and Forest Grove, with planting volunteers to restore native habitat and improve watershed health.

 Check out some of the best reasons to become a Crew Leader: